runtimeverification/iele-semantics/Design.md

 Due to the changes above, it is necessary to have a refined gas model of IELE which defines gas for arbitrary-precision arithmetic operations in terms of the sizes of the operands.
 For an in-depth look at the gas model, refer to [iele-gas.md](iele-gas.md).
 However, at a high level, the main differences from EVM are:

-* Because IELE registers are arbitrary precision, we must perform memory accounting on the sizes of registerse.
-Like EVM's stack of words used for passing arguments to instructions, some amount of memory (currently 32 KB) is free per call frame.
-After that point, each successive words costs a linear amount at first, but as memory increases further, costs become quadratic.
+* Because IELE registers are arbitrary precision, we must perform memory accounting on the sizes of registers.
+Like EVM's stack of words used for passing arguments to instructions, some amount of memory (currently 32 KB) is free per inter-contract call frame.
+After that point there is a cost to increasing peak memory consumption.
+Each successive word costs a linear amount at first, but as memory increases further, costs become quadratic.
+* If memory is freed by decreasing the size of a register or memory cell, that memory can be reused elsewhere up to the same amount that has already been payed for, with no additional cost.
-* Each instruction charges memory cost based on the estimated memory usage of the instruction.
-If the actual memory usage of the instruction is less than the estimate, the total memory used is revised after the instruction executes and the memory paid for is not charged a second time.
-However, unused memory is not refunded.
+* Before executing instructions that may produce large results, a memory cost is paid based on an estimate of the result size, if the predicted result would increase the peak memory usage.
+If actual memory usage after executing the instruction is less than the estimate, the cost for the unused expansion is not refunded (and the additional memory has still been paid for).
 * Each instruction has a formula for its gas cost that is potentially parametric in the sizes of the operands, in keeping with the fact that arbitrary-precision arithmetic can be asymptotically non-constant in the sizes of operands.
-* If memory is freed by decreasing the size of a register or memory cell, that memory can be reused elsewhere up to the same amount that has already been payed for, with no additional cost.

 # Designed Changes Relative to LLVM